matplotlib/matplotlib/doc/users/next_whats_new/pass_pandasDataFrame_into_table.rst

 New Feature - passing Pandas.DataFrame into ax.table(...)
 ----------------------------------------------------------

-Pandas.DataFrame objects can now be used to add a tables to an axes.
-The cellText argument of matplotlib.table.table was modified to accept it.
+Pandas.DataFrame objects can now be passed directly to the ax.table plotting method via the cellText argument.
+See the following code block for an example implementation.

 .. code-block:: python